 NOI and ROI are two different tools that investors should know and use depending on the purpose of the analysis.

-- The NOI shows the profitability of the property,
+- NOI shows the profitability of the property,

 - ROI shows the effectiveness of the investment.